emmatown/react-context-consume/README.md

 # react-context-consume

-> A handy way to consume values from React's createContext API
+> An easy way to consume values from React's createContext API

 # Install